A beef dopiaza or gosht do pyaza is an old school curry recipe, tender beef in a spicy sauce featuring lots of onions cooked in two ways!

 - Put the IP into saute mode and when hot add half of the ghee.

-- Place on the lid and flip the Instant Pot to manual and cooking under high pressure for 35 minutes with a 10 minute natural release.
+- Add the lid, seal and cook under high pressure for 15 minutes with a 10 minute natural pressure release.